Scrutiny

 You might be invited to attend meetings to provide evidence to the relevant committee on your experiences of a particular service or your views on aspects of a council policy.

 Councillors are always happy to receive suggestions on services or specific issues which you feel should be investigated.
-The Corporate Overview and Scrutiny Management Committee considers submissions from members of the public, requesting the scrutiny of a particular council service, or matter over which the Council has influence.
-Written notice of your request must be submitted to the Committee Services Manager no later than eight clear working days before the date of the next meeting of the Corporate Overview and Scrutiny Management Committee.
+The Policy, Performance and Scrutiny Management Committee considers submissions from members of the public, requesting the scrutiny of a particular council service, or matter over which the Council has influence.
+Written notice of your request must be submitted to the Committee Services Manager no later than eight clear working days before the date of the next meeting of the Policy, Performance and Scrutiny Management Committee.

 Scrutiny Committees

-Manages the scrutiny work programme, manages available resources and acts as the Council's statutory scrutiny committee in respect of the Councillor Call for Action.
+Manages available resources and acts as the Council's statutory scrutiny committee in respect of the Councillor Call for Action.

 Undertakes the Council’s statutory role in respect of scrutinising and reviewing crime, community safety, antisocial behaviour and emergency planning.